-Shauna Mckenna, Volunteer Director
+Shauna Mckenna, Outreach and Events Director

 Shauna and her husband, a Red Eye Broadcaster, David Rhodes moved to Nevada City in 2015 to fulfill their need to jump off of the Silicon Valley treadmill, smell some flowers and play some music.
 They were drawn here by none other than the KMVR radio station